kabirt7/eShop/README.md

 ## CHANGE LOG

 ### April 6th
-- Fixed Carousel Component on the Home Page
+- Updated the Carousel Component used on the Home Page.
+It was originally broken using a simplistic usage of useRef and scrollTo (similar to the FeaturedCarousel).
+I have changed it to be dependent on a currentIndex state and CSS transform.
+It is also infinitely scrolling now due to the modulo usage in the scroll logic.
-- Started the styling upgrades
+- Started the styling upgrades rollout

 TMO:
 - fix the placement of the favourited star